Michael Jackson’s Daughter, Paris, Gives Cryptic Response To Documentary Claims

-Following the controversial Leaving Neverland documentary that aired this past weekend, all eyes have been on the late Michael Jackson's family.
+Following the controversial Leaving Neverland documentary that aired this week, all eyes have been on the late Michael Jackson's family.
 Now one of his three children, 20-year-old Paris Jackson, has spoken out to offer her opinion on the doc — sort of.

 The late singer's daughter took to Twitter to respond to a tweet from Gay Star News, which stated, "Paris Jackson believes her father, Michael, is innocent of sex abuse claims."